 The posters show the names, faces and stories of people who were murdered at the hands of graduates of the School of the Americas, and the names and faces of SOA graduates.

-The majority of the refugees from genocide now flooding the southern border are from Honduras, El Salvador and Guatemala.
+The majority of the refugees now flooding the southern border are from Honduras, El Salvador and Guatemala.
+While many are “economic refugees”, those feudal economies were imposed by reigns of terror financed by american taxpayers.
 See below:

 Five Year Anniversary of the June 28, 2009 SOA Graduate-led Coup in Honduras